Refinancing two loans into one

-However, you should check the agreements you signed for your first mortgage and HELOC before you get too excited.
-One or both of those might contain clauses that impose prepayment penalties.
-Not all lenders include them but some do.
+You should check the loan terms you agreed to for both your first mortgage and HELOC before you get too excited about cash-out refinancing.
+One or both of those loans might contain clauses that impose prepayment penalties.
+NMost lenders don’t include them but some do.

 Usually, these penalties fade away to nothing after a few years.
 They rarely have much (or any) bite after five years.

 Check with your mortgage advisor to help you understand the cost benefit if, and when, there are prepayment penalties.